cherche/lights-out/README.md

 - [ ] Add social buttons
   - Probably on the same screen as the win message
   - Maybe just floating out there all the time
-- [ ] Change CSS for landscape iPhone X to actually fit screen
-  - Why did you make the iPhone X such a skinny rectangle, Apple?!